 Symptoms of virilization include excess facial and body hair (hirsutism), baldness, acne, deepening of the voice, increased muscularity, and an increased sex drive.
 In women, the uterus shrinks, the clitoris enlarges, the breasts become smaller, and normal menstruation stops.

-In men, the excess adrenal hormones may suppress gonadal function and cause infertility.
+In men, the excess adrenal hormones may suppress the function of the testes and cause infertility.

 The combination of body changes makes virilization relatively easy for doctors to recognize.
-A test can determine the level of androgens in the blood.
+Tests can determine the level of androgens in the blood and, it they are high, whether they are likely coming from the sex organs or the adrenal glands.

-When the level of androgens is very high, a dexamethasone suppression test can help determine if the problem is coming from the adrenal glands and whether the problem is an adenoma or adrenal hyperplasia.
-If the problem is adrenal hyperplasia, dexamethasone prevents the adrenal glands from producing androgens.
+When the level of adrenal androgens is very high, a dexamethasone suppression test can help determine whether the problem is an adenoma or adrenal hyperplasia.
+If the problem is adrenal hyperplasia, giving the drug dexamethasone prevents the adrenal glands from producing androgens.
 If the problem is an adenoma or cancer, dexamethasone reduces androgen production only partially or not at all.

 Doctors may do computed tomography (CT) or magnetic resonance imaging (MRI) to obtain a view of the adrenal glands.